 Nature-friendly banks

-What is a nature-friendly riverbank?
+What is a nature-friendly bank?

-These are gently sloping banks where plants can grow.
+They are gently sloping banks where plants can grow.
 Many banks slope steeply, leaving little room for animals and plants.
 They need shallow water.
 The plants on the banks extract nutrients from the water, making it clearer.
 The bank plants also provide protection for fish and aquatic insects.
 They can hide among the plants on the shallow banks to mate or raise their young.
 These fish and small creatures are part of natural water and contribute to water quality.

 How does it work?